sharmainec/tp/docs/DeveloperGuide.md

 #### Implementation

 The export feature uses the `CSVWriter` class from the `OpenCSV` package which generates a CSV file line by line in the file specified by the user.
-This export logic has been encapsulated in the `exportToCsvFile` method in `FileUtil`.
+The file-writing operations can be found in the `exportToCsvFile` method in `FileUtil`.

 The following *Sequence Diagrams* show how the `export` command works: